 It’s hard to deny the positive impact social and emotional learning skills have on our lives, even anecdotally.
 I know that when given a smile or a nod of approval from someone I trust, I simply feel better.
 But beyond the warm and fuzzies, there is proof behind the influence of explicitly taught SEL skills for kids.
-Now how do we teach these SEL skills using EdTech?
+Now how do we use edtech to teach SEL?

 Social competence is one of the best predictors for future outcomes—both academic and non-academic.
 On average, SEL programs boost academic achievement by 11 points.
 Additionally, the Collaborative for Social and Emotional Learning found that SEL programs produce the following gains:

 - 9% improvement in attitudes about self, others, and school